theone98/Konoha/README.md

 **Android view Konoha Blog page**

 **Konoha**
-A flexible mobile web app for blogging,made using HTML,CSS,Java-script,Node.js and mongoDB
+A responsive mobile web app for blogging,made using HTML,CSS,Java-script,Node.js and mongoDB
 HTML,CSS,Java-script was used for front end
 Node.js was use for server side backend
 MongoDB was used for database storage and management